 Generators may be perfect for anyone looking to power larger appliances such as microwaves and air conditioning units; however, generators aren’t the most environmentally friendly as they pull gas or diesel from your tank due to their connection to fuel lines.

-The good news is that generators provide stable power, use very little gas, and have a failsafe installed.
+The good news is that portable generators for camping provide stable power, use very little gas, and have a failsafe installed.
 The failsafe eliminates the generator from powering while the vehicle has a quarter of a tank or less.
 The reason for the failsafe is simple: you don’t want to be stranded.

 2. RV Batteries and Inverters